cryptologica/Geobattle/IMPLEMENTATION.md

 ## 🐛 Known Issues

-- Australian states TopoJSON is placeholder
-- No map component yet (critical)
 - No attack notification system yet
 - No admin panel yet
 - No automated cron for daily resets